 The handbook tries to save you time by telling you many of the things which you might discover by experience, or by asking; but it cannot tell you everything.
 This University is a complex institution, so do not be afraid to ask for information or advice.
-If you are an undergraduate student, your tutor is your first and best guide, so do ask him or her when you need help or advice.
-For graduate students, your supervisor is the person to go to.
+Your tutor is your first and best guide, so do ask him or her when you need help or advice.
 Below is a list of other places where you will find useful information regarding your degree.

-1.1 Examination regulations
+1.1 Examination Regulations